sammytesfai/Multi-Chain-Data-Verification-with-ZKP/asset-transfer-private-data/README.md

 Like other samples, the Fabric test network is used to deploy and run this sample.
 Follow these steps in order:

-1. Create the test network and a channel (from the `test-network` folder).
+1. Create the test network and a channel (from the `modified-test-net` folder).
    ```
    ./network.sh up createChannel -c mychannel -ca
    ```

-2. Deploy one of the smart contract implementations (from the `test-network` folder).
+2. Deploy one of the smart contract implementations (from the `modified-test-net` folder).
    ```
    # To deploy the Java chaincode implementation
    ./network.sh deployCC -ccn private -ccp ../asset-transfer-private-data/chaincode-java  -ccl java -ccep "OR('Org1MSP.peer','Org2MSP.peer')"  -cccg '../asset-transfer-private-data/chaincode-java/collections_config.json' -ccep "OR('Org1MSP.peer','Org2MSP.peer')"